Last Updated: August 10, 2024

 Career

 Beginning in June 2005, Gorsuch served as Principal Deputy to the Associate Attorney General, Robert McCallum, at the United States Department of Justice.
 He remained in this role until July 2006.
-While in this role, he was tasked with all of the litigation that arose from the War on Terror.
+While in this role, Neil was tasked with all of the litigation that arose from the War on Terror.
 He also helped Attorney General Alberto Gonzales prepare for hearings after the public revelation of NSA warrantless surveillance.

 In May 2006, President George W. Bush nominated Gorsuch to the seat of the U.S. Court of Appeals for the Tenth Circuit.
-He was confirmed by unanimous voice vote in the U.S. Senate in July 2006.
+He was confirmed by a unanimous voice vote in the U.S. Senate in July 2006.
 During his decade-long tenure at the Tenth Circuit, Gorsuch had advocated for a broad definition of religious freedom.
 He has also been an opponent of the dormant Commerce Clause, which allows state laws to be declared unconstitutional if they too greatly burden interstate commerce.
-He also favors a strict reading of the Antiterrorism and Effective Death Penalty Act of 1996 and supports the death penalty.
+Neil also favors a strict reading of the Antiterrorism and Effective Death Penalty Act of 1996 and supports the death penalty.
 He wrote his first opinion for the Tenth Circuit in 2008 and his last in 2016.
 In total, he authored 212 published opinions for the Tenth Circuit.

 BRENDAN SMIALOWSKI/AFP/Getty Images

-During the 2016 U.S. presidential election, candidate Donald Trump included Gorsuch in a list of 21 judges whom Trump would consider nominating to the Supreme Court if elected.
+During the 2016 U.S. presidential election, candidate Donald Trump included Gorsuch in a list of 21 judges whom he would consider nominating to the Supreme Court if elected.
 After Trump took office in January 2017, Gorsuch was considered one of the top contenders for the vacant court seat that was open following the death of Justice Antonin Scalia.
 By the end of the month, Trump announced his nomination of Gorsuch to the Supreme Court.
 At the time, he was 49 years old, making him the youngest nominee to the Supreme Court since the 1991 nomination of Clarence Thomas, who had been 43.
 In April, the Senate Judiciary Committee approved his nomination with a party-line vote.
 A few days later, the Senate confirmed his nomination to the Supreme Court by a 54-45 vote, with three Democrats joining the entirety of Senate Republicans in voting to approve him.

 Gorsuch wrote his first U.S. Supreme Court decision for a unanimous court in "Henson v.
 Santander Consumer USA Inc." During his time with the Court since then, he has written the majority opinion in landmark cases like "Bostock v.
 Clayton County" on LGBT rights, "McGirt v.
 Oklahoma" on Native American law, "Kennedy v.
 Bremerton School District" on personal religious observance, "303 Creative LLC v.
 Elenis" on free speech, and "Ramos v.
 Louisiana" on juries' guilty verdicts.